 C. Terms and Conditions of Agency Funds

-All expenditures are to be made in accordance with University or explicit, written Campus Foundation policies.
+All expenditures are to be made in accordance with University and/or Campus policies.

 Monies accepted for deposit in agency funds are not considered tax-deductible gifts to the University.